 You’re going to love this.

-Start by adding the diced bacon to a cold skillet.
+Start by adding 4 slices of diced bacon to a cold skillet.
 Heat on medium heat and slowly render out that fat.
 Cook until the bacon is crispy before using a slotted spoon to transfer the bacon to a paper towel lined plate.

-Meanwhile season your chicken breast halves with kosher salt and freshly ground black pepper.
+Meanwhile season 4 thin cut chicken breast halves with kosher salt and freshly ground black pepper.

 Drain off and discard all but a couple teaspoons of the bacon fat.
 Then, to the hot bacon fat, add the chicken breasts.
 Work in batches if your skillet isn’t large enough to cook all four at once.
 Cook for 6 to 8 minutes before turning and continuing to cook for an additional 5 to 6 minutes or until the chicken is fully cooked and no longer pink.